Terms & Conditions

 12. Storage of documents

 Any papers that we hold relating to a matter will be destroyed after a reasonable time unless otherwise agreed with you.
 This will include any papers that legally belong to you.
-Following Law Society guidelines, papers will not normally be destroyed until at least six years after we complete a matter.
+Following Law Society guidelines, papers will not normally be destroyed until at least seven years after we complete a matter.
 We will not destroy documents you ask us to deposit in safe custody.

 Copyright in any documents prepared on your behalf will not pass to you unless we have specifically agreed otherwise.